yitaozh/yitaozh.github.io/source/_posts/Things-need-to-followup-Life.md

 1. The amazon card points, it's wrongly calculated, $77.6 on 3/18
     - Sent a message 07/24/2023
     - Replied again on 07/31/2023
+    - I got a response again but i don't like it, gonna respond again

 ## Pending the right time